xmtp/libxmtp/xmtp_mls/IDENTITY.md

 Clients must perform the following validation prior to publishing each payload on the group:

 1. Assemble a list of wallet addresses in the conversation from the leaf nodes.
-1. Fetch all identity updates on those wallet addresses, and construct a list of valid installations.
+1. Fetch all identity updates on those wallet addresses.
+1. Validate the credentials and revocations and construct a list of valid installations (registered installations minus revoked installations).
-1. Remove nodes from the conversation that are not in the list of valid installations.
+1. Publish a commit to remove nodes from the conversation that are not in the list of valid installations.
-1. Add nodes to the conversation that are in the list of valid installations and not already present.
+1. Publish a commit to add nodes to the conversation that are in the list of valid installations and not already present.

 XMTP clients may perform performance optimizations, such as caching installation lists with a short TTL.